Currently in :

 Can you receive health insurance from an employer as a 1099 worker?...Read more

-What kinds of health insurance can self-employed individuals get?...Read more
+What types of health insurance can self-employed individuals get?...Read more

 Health insurance for self-employed individuals...Read more